 In the recent case of Larwa v.
 D.O.R., 40 Fla.
 L. Weekly D 1803, the court held that a parent of a child whose child support obligation is scheduled to end at age eighteen, may petition the court before the child’s nineteenth birthday to extend child support to graduation.
 This case also holds that if extension of child support is based on mental or physical incapacity, then the parent must file the action to extend support before the child’s eighteenth birthday.
 After the child’s eighteenth birthday they are considered an emancipated adult, even if incapacitated, and can petition the courts in their own name or through a guardian to extend support into adulthood.

 Divorce and family law issues can be complex.
-For information on how Givens Givens Sparks can assist you with your divorce and family law matters, or to contact one of our attorneys for a free consultation.
+For information on how Robert Sparks Attorneys can assist you with your divorce and family law matters, or to contact one of our attorneys for a free consultation.

 Blair H. Chan III, Esq. | Principal